kevinastock/soggy/README.md

 # soggy

-Static site generator for Obsidian
+A static site generator for Obsidian.
+Renders my Obsidian vault to the website seen at [kevinstock.org](https://kevinstock.org).